tsgates/arch-wiki-markdown/wiki/Solid_State_Drives.md

 Samsung notes that update methods other than by using their Magician Software is "not supported", but it is possible.
 Apparently the Magician Software can be used to make a USB drive bootable with the firmware update.
-However, I could not get the Magician Software to cooperate with me.
-The easiest method is to use the bootable ISO images they provide for updating the firmware.
+The easiest method, though, is to use the bootable ISO images they provide for updating the firmware.
 They can be grabbed from here.

-Note Samsung does not make it obvious at all that they actually provide these.
+Note:Samsung does not make it obvious at all that they actually provide these.
 They seem to have 4 different firmware update pages each referencing different ways of doing things.

 > SanDisk

 SanDisk makes ISO firmware images to allow SSD firmware update on operating systems that are unsupported by their SanDisk SSD Toolkit.
-Note that one must choose the firmware for the right SSD model, as well as for the capacity that it has (e.g. 60GB, or 256GB).
-After burning the adequate ISO firmware image, simply restart your computer to boot with the newly created CD/DVD boot disk (may work from a USB stick.
+One must choose the firmware for the right SSD model, as well as for the capacity that it has (e.g. 60GB, or 256GB).
+After burning the adequate ISO firmware image, simply restart the PC to boot with the newly created CD/DVD boot disk (may work from a USB stick.

+The iso images just contain a linux kernel and an initrd.
+Extract them to /boot partition and boot them with GRUB or Syslinux to update the firmware.

 I could not find a single page listing the firmware updates yet (site is a mess IMHO), but here are some relevant links: